 MiamiFF's KNIGHT COMPETITION

 Miami International Film Festival's Knight Competition consists of dramatic works competing for $40,000 in prizes courtesy of James L. & John S. Knight Foundation.

 Competing films are eligible for a $30,000 USD Knight Grand Jury Prize that will be split between the lead production company and the U.S. distributor of the film.
 If no U.S. distributor is secured before 30 days after the close of the Festival, then the full award will be made to the lead production company.
-The Grand Jury, in its own discretion, will also award up to a total of $10,000 additional funds to two other films in the Knight Competition for distinctions of the Jury's selection.
+The Grand Jury will also award two cash prizes of $5,000 totaling $10,000 in additional funds, one for Best Director and one for Best Performance.

-LATEST U.S. DISTRIBUTION DEALS FOR MIFF GRAND PRIZE WINNERS
+LATEST U.S. DISTRIBUTION DEALS FOR MIAMIFF GRAND PRIZE WINNERS

 Ana Guevara and Leticia Jorge’s debut film Tanta agua (So Much Water), Grand Prize winner of the Knight Ibero-American Competition at the 30th Miami International Film Festival, locked a North American distribution deal with the New York-based company Film Movement. more…